annakins/Skyrim/README.md

 - Download `SSE CreationKitFixes` and `FaceFXwrapper` https://www.nexusmods.com/skyrimspecialedition/mods/20061 and add them to your `SkyrimFresh` folder.
 - Download `SSE Creation Kit Fixes Update` https://www.nexusmods.com/skyrimspecialedition/mods/71371 and add it to your `SkyrimFresh` folder.
 - Download `Tweaked Creation Kit ini` https://www.nexusmods.com/skyrimspecialedition/mods/19817 and add it to your `SkyrimFresh` folder.
   - Note: Only get `CK Custom ini`.
-- Download `FonixData.cdf` https://www.nexusmods.com/newvegas/mods/61248/ and add it to your `SkyrimFresh` folder.

 ### Download SKSE
 - Get the one for Anniversary Edition https://skse.silverlock.org/ and add it to your `SkyrimFresh` folder.
-Extract it in there.
+Extract it in there, delete the .zip.
 - Open the contents of that new skse folder until you see `src`, `data`, etc. Inside the `Data` folder, you will find a `Scripts` folder with more contents.
 Right-click `Scripts` and zip it.
 Name it ``SKSEScripts.zip`` and move that to your ``SkyrimFresh`` folder.

 ### Install MO2